Santhosh-H-S/CNN-Neural_Network-Project/README.md

 # Food_Classification_AI Challenge
 ## The aim of the challenge is to classify the images into 11 "Food" categories.

+The aim of the challenge is to build an image classifier that can predict "Food" categories for the given test images (1,671 test images).
+The dataset consists of 4931 training images with following 11 categories.

+# Label Description
+Bread
+Dairy product
+Dessert
+Egg
+Fried food
+Meat
+Noodles-Pasta
+Rice
+Seafood
+Soup
+Vegetable-Fruit

 To Download dataset in your Colab Notebook
 copy below code and paste it in your colab cell 👇🏼👇🏼👇🏼👇🏼👇🏼